Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Data simulation

 \subsection{Instrumental Noise}

-In this section, we aim to simulate the uncertainties on the quantities (i.e. $D_L, \mathcal{M}, m_1$) inferred from the GW signals, approximated by a simple Log-Normal distribution following \citet[]{Ding_2020}s.
+In this section, we aim to simulate the uncertainties on the quantities (i.e. $D_L, \mathcal{M}, m_1$) inferred from the GW signals, approximated by a simple Log-Normal distribution following \citet[]{Ding_2020}.

-As you can see in Eq.\ref{eq:SNRrho}, the quantities measurable from GW signals are comprised of the SNR $\rho$, $D_L$ and $(1+z)\mathcal{M}$.
-The official methodology of LIGO is to use matched filter method and Bayesian Statistic to estimate the physical quantities(e.g.$m_1,D_L(z)$) of the BBH source \citep[see][for the first signal GW150914]{LSC_GW150914Properties}.
+As shown in Eq.\ref{eq:SNRrho}, the quantities measurable from GW signals are comprised of the SNR $\rho$, $D_L$, and $(1+z)\mathcal{M}$.
+The official methodology of the LIGO-Virgo Collaboration is to use matched filter method and Bayesian Statistic to estimate the physical quantities(e.g.$m_1, D_L(z)$) of the BBH source \citep[see][for the first signal {\tt GW150914}]{LSC_GW150914Properties}.
 The posterior distribution should have been normal and symmetric under large sample approximation \citep[see][Section 8.6.2]{rice2006Statistics}.
 But in reality, parameters inferred from current instruments have asymmetric upper and lower uncertainty limits \citep[see][Figure 7 \& Table 4]{LSC202111GWTC3}).